 All-Star Comics was one of three companies that eventually formed DC Comics.
 Issue #8 was the first appearance of Wonder Woman.
 It was so successful that it earned her her own lead feature shortly after and had Wonder Woman join the Justice Society (the first incarnation of the Justice League) by All-Star Comics #11.

-Marking the very first appearance of our favorite billionaire-playboy-turned-Caped-Crusader, Detective Comics #27 was sold in 2020 for $1.5M.
+Marking the very first appearance of our favorite billionaire-playboy-turned-Caped-Crusader, A CGC 6.5 grade Detective Comics #27 was sold in March 2024 for $1.8M.
 While the comic book was not Batman’s first solo feature, it is the first time he prowled the streets of Gotham, solving crimes in stories like, “The Case of the Chemical Syndicate”.
 Pow!

 6. Batman #1 (1940) $2,220,000